ibm-cloud-docs/cloud-object-storage/basics/immutable.md

 Typically retention policies are used by organizations that deal with financial records management, such as broker-dealer transactions, who can have need to retain this data in a non-rewritable and non-erasable format.

-Immutable Object Storage is not available in all regions, and requires a Standard plan.
-See [Integrated Services](/docs/services/cloud-object-storage/basics/services.html#service-availability) for more details.
+Immutable Object Storage is available in certain regions only, See [Integrated Services](/docs/services/cloud-object-storage/basics/services.html#service-availability) for details.
+It also requires a Standard pricing plan.
+See [pricing](https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage) for details.
 {:note}

 It is not possible to use Aspera high-speed transfer with buckets with a retention policy.